 -

-Yes.
-No authorsation is required for the provision of banking services in Italy on a cross-border basis under the freedom to provide services or the freedom of establishment by banks authorised in other Member States.
+With reference to banks authorized in other Member States, no authorization process is required to be applied for the provision of banking services in Italy on a cross-border basis under the freedom to provide services or the freedom of establishment.

 According to Commission Delegated Regulation (EU) No 1151/2014 supplementing Articles 35 and 39 of Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions, EU banks are required to notify the competent authorities of their home Member State with specific contact information and the list of activities which it intends to carry out in Italy as well as the intended commencement date.
 In case of branch, EU banks are also required to communicate: